 Why should students study abroad?

 Studying abroad provides an opportunity to break out of a routine, find excitement, and gain new skills.
 As a result, employment prospects are enhanced and more developed.
-Finally, the value of one’s degree increases and becomes more meaningful to those who travel abroad.
+Finally, the value of the student's degree increases and becomes more meaningful to those who travel abroad.

 Who should I talk to about finding a study abroad program?